thisgeektweets/container-mate-desktop/README.md

 # container-mate-desktop
-Mate desktop on Ubuntu:latest in a Docker Container with xRDP
+Mate desktop on Ubuntu:20.04 in a Docker Container with xRDP